 Professional lenses use metal and brass parts, which can better withstand knocks.
 The optics are more developed and there are more optical elements within higher grade lenses to perfect lens aberrations.

-Event photography is not my thing, but like every working photographer, sometimes I take on work that is not my usual thing.
+Event photography is not my thing, but like every working photographer, sometimes I take on work that’s not my usual thing.
 A few years ago I photographed a kid’s go-karting event.
 I was moving around the outside of the track between two chosen spots and had left my gear at one spot.
 A go-kart went flying through the barrier and straight into my camera bag with my extra lenses.
-However, my lenses were fine – they took the knock without any issues.
+However, my lenses were fine – they took the knock without any issues, because of their build quality.

 On a side note – it helps to have a really good bag too.

-Another time my camera bag saved my expensive gear was when I was leaving a wedding and a guest who’d had a few too many stumbled into me and accidentally tipped his full pint of beer over my bag.
-Fortunately, all zips were closed properly and, as my bag was weather proof, no beer got inside.
+Another time my camera bag saved my expensive camera gear was when I was leaving a wedding and a guest who’d had a few too many stumbled into me and accidentally tipped his full pint of beer over my bag.
+Fortunately, all zips were closed properly and, as my bag was weatherproof, no beer got inside.

 It didn’t smell too good in the car on the way home though!